 - Settlor—The person who establishes and whose assets are put into a trust

-- Trustees—Are those that hold the title to the assets and administer the trust
+- Trustee—Are those that hold the title to the assets and administer the trust

 - Protector—This is a person who oversees the operation and appoints trustees

-- Beneficiary—A person or persons who benefit from the trust, which can include any person that the settlor whishes
+- Beneficiary—A person or persons who benefit from the trust, which can include any person that the settlor wishes

-The Settlor would be you, and you would place you assets in the hands of a trustee who manages the trust.
+- Settlor -The Settlor would be you, and you would place your assets in the hands of a trustee who manages the trust.

-A settlor can establish a Cook Islands Trust with several trustees used for the management of the assets.
+- Multiple Trustees - A settlor can establish a Trust with several trustees used for the management of the assets.
 Though a single trustee may be used so that the settlor may keep a close watch over the trust and for easy management, which can later change if needed.
-A domestic trustee may be appointed, however, in the event of a lawsuit or any legal claim against the settlor’s assets the flexibility of the structure allows the trustee to change hands to that of a sole trustee located in the Cook Islands, therefore giving the assets the due protection.
+A domestic trustee may be appointed, however, in the event of a lawsuit or any legal claim against the settlor’s assets the flexibility of the structure allows the trustee to change hands to that of a sole trustee located in the Cook Islands, therefore giving the assets the due protection

-A trust protector, appointed by you, is the one who gives oversight; though is optional, but adds another dimension of stability and security for the trust, as the person is someone you likely trust, wither a family member, or attorney, as they are given the power to appoint trustees and veto any actions that the trustee might make on behalf of the settlor (you).
+- Protector - A trust protector, appointed by you, is the one who gives oversight; though is optional, adds another dimension of stability and security for the trust, as the person is someone you likely trust, whether a family member or attorney, as they are given the power to appoint trustees and veto any actions that the trustee might make on behalf of the settlor (you).

-The beneficiaries would likely be you, and any one in your family (or anyone) and they are the ones who gain to benefit from the trust.
+- Beneficiary - The beneficiaries would likely be you, and anyone in your family (or anyone) and they are the ones who gain to benefit from the trust.